jdittrich/userNeedResearchBook/text/allURBook.md

 another advantage: Such questions like asking for the job title or years in the job etc. are easy  to answer and it is a pretty clear how to answer to them.
 This gets the participants into the mode of answering questions and opening up towards you.
-After a brief section with demographics you got into the mode of listening and the participant got into the mode of giving answers.
-Then you can  transition into more open questions.
+After a brief section with these easy-to-answer questions you can  transition into more open questions.

 ### Affirm that you listen

 You will ask questions aiming for descriptions and longer answers.
-So you will be listening to the participant’ most of the time.
+So you will be listening to the participant most of the time.
 You probably have some ways to intuitively show that you listen – like nodding with the head or saying »yes« or »mm-mhh«.
  This is an important way to ensure the participant that his/her information is listened to and valued.

 However, when giving this kind of feedback you should be careful though not to skew the answers by indicating that some information is better than other.
-If you throw in a »yes, great« combined with nodding (as if you prefer what the participant did over something else  ) or just make a rather unmotivated »mm« and frown (as if what is told does not match your expectations) the participant will get selective about his/her answers and focus on stuff you seem to like.
+If you throw in a »yes, great« combined with nodding (as if you prefer what the participant did in comparsion to something else) or if you just make a rather unmotivated »mm« and frown (as if what is told does not match your expectations) the participant will get selective about his/her answers and focus on stuff you seem to like.
 Try to keep the reassuring sounds or gestures neutral towards the information you get.

 Same goes for longer intersections at the end of an answer.
 Intuitively you may say:

 <div class="example">